corda/corda/docs/source/tutorials-index.rst

 This section is split into two parts.

-The Hello, World tutorials should be followed in sequence and show how to build a complete CorDapp.
+The Hello, World tutorials should be followed in sequence and show how to extend the Java or Kotlin CorDapp Template into a full CorDapp.

 .. toctree::
    :maxdepth: 1